The U.S. Department of the Interior has designated 4,400 acres of Zumwalt Prairie Preserve as a National Natural Landmark.

 Oregon's largest privately owned nature sanctuary lies within the Zumwalt Prairie, North America's largest remaining grassland of its type.

 Studying the prairie's ecosystem for nearly 20 years led The Nature Conservancy to protect this great place — because of its size, intact bunch grass habitats and incredible concentrations of wildlife.
-Your support is vital to restoring this landscape essential to Oregon's culture, heritage and economy.
+Your support is vital to maintaining and restoring this landscape essential to Oregon's culture, heritage and economy.